Greg Matthews: 1995–96 season

 Matthews continued to be an integral member of the NSW side during the 1995–96 season.
 "Cricket's my thing", Matthews said.
 "I just love playing it.
 What can I tell you—it's just my thing...
 The mind is very willing and the body is still pretty strong."

 By this stage Matthews was well known for a series of TV ads he did for Advance Hair Studio.

 1996–97 season

 Greg Matthews was appointed captain of NSW for the 1996–97 season.
-Coach Geoff Lawson said:

-Greg's a very different character.
-I played with him on debut, I captained him, but he's never been my kind of person.
-I don't know that he's anybody's kind of person for that matter.
-But, when it came to playing the game, he could play—he's dedicated, talented and he got the job done.
-The selectors took a huge gamble in making him captain, a gamble that unequivocally didn't pay off ...
+Coach Geoff Lawson later said that the selectors had taken a huge gamble in making him captain, which "unequivocally didn't pay off ...
 I thought on the field he'd be a very astute tactical leader.
 He proved me very wrong in that regard.
 I know him as well as anybody.
-I went for him in the final washup and it was a huge error.
+I went for him in the final washup and it was a huge error".